AllisonXuanChen/new-fullstack-challenges/README.md

 # New-Fullstack-Challenges
-I create this new repo so I can practice challenges I did in the past.
+I created this new repo so I can practice challenges I did in the past.